Memories

 continued to age gracefully, he continued to be

+the "boss" on this farm.
 Only a few days prior to his death, Count was running, prancing, and playing.
 Some of the pictures below, show him just a few days before he crossed the Rainbow Bridge.

 Count, I hope you are running in freedom with your head high and your tail carried like a flag, telling all that you are finally home.
 As you see your friends coming to greet you, rejoice that you will no longer be fettered to the pain and worries of the human's world.